kasslent/vr-with-aframe-notes/vr-with-aframe.md

 We'll be reimagining Long Lake 58 in 150 years and building a virtual experience to share our vision with others.

->## Think, Pair, Share
-> Fast forward 150 years!
-What does Long Lake 58 look like? <br>
+>## Fast forward 150 years!
+What does Long Lake 58 look like?
-> What do you wish for this community, what do you hope to see?
+>## What do you wish for this community, what do you hope to see?